 So here is our working definition of scale or proportion or both…

 - Scale/proportion is the way an object relates to a room

 - and things in a room relate to each other.

 EASY TO SEE EXAMPLES

-Have you ever seen a clown car?
+Have you ever seen a clown car in a circus?
 What happens when the doors of this tiny car are opened?
 Tons of clowns get out.

 It’s funny because there is something wrong with so clowns getting out of a tiny car!